-No comments were received on the proposed plan during the 30-day public comment period, which was from May 27 - June 25, 2021.
-Documentation from the citizen participation process is included in the attachments that follow.
+No comments were received on the original proposed 2021 Action Plan during the 30-day public comment period, which was from May 27 - June 25, 2021.
+The 30-day public comment period for the amended plan was from September 16 - October 18, 2021 and no comments were received on the proposal.
+Documentation from the citizen participation processes is included in the plan, including the attachments.